Settlement Agreement Solicitors

 Make sure you understand what your obligations are under the terms Settlement Agreement.
 Usually you will be giving up your employment and waiving and settling your employment rights and claims.
 However, all sorts of additional requirements and indemnities sneak in to these types of contracts.
 Again, whether you sign the Settlement Agreement is your decision, but a decision you can only make if you are fully aware of your obligations.

 If I Sign The Settlement Agreement, What Will My Employer Have To Do?

 In most circumstances, your employer will have to make a compensation payment to you by a certain date.
 However, you should also think about any provisions you might want in the agreement.
 Clients are often surprised that they can negotiate for terms they want in the contract.

 For example, we will discuss with clients any restrictive covenants in their Contract of Employment and we will seek to have them released from those obligations as part of the Settlement Agreement.
 Sometimes we will discuss including references; health insurance; buying their company car; keeping tablets or laptops; keeping mobile phone numbers; in fact, anything which is important to the client.
 The Settlement Agreement is an important document and often the terms of the agreement itself are the only chance to include the provisions you want.

 Let Lincs Law Employment Solicitors Help You

 We fully appreciate that signing a Settlement Agreement will always be an important and personal decision for clients.
 Anyone considering a Settlement Agreement should ensure they have as much information as possible.
 This can be a life-changing decision, but whether that change is for the good or otherwise, playing “what if” after you sign is simply too late.

-If you have been offered a Settlement Agreement and are looking for the right solicitor to help you, give us a call on 01522 440512 for a free, no obligation consultation.
+If you have been offered a Settlement Agreement and are looking for the right solicitor to help you, please contact us using the contact form, engage in a web chat, email firstname.lastname@example.org or call us on 01522 440512 for a free consultation with an employment law solicitor.